chernandez7/chrishernandez.io/Dev Projects.md

 [__Repository__](https://github.com/chernandez7/Moon-Phases)

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/gjB-TBw-Pcc?rel=0" frameborder="0" allowfullscreen></iframe>

 This project started as the final project to my PHYS 102 (Astronomy) course, while the requirments stated that we were supposed to make a diorama I convinced my professor to let me create a piece of software.

+In this project I went really in-depth into OpenGL, it's performance, and how it's camera system works.
+I ended up making an engine that simulates the phases of the moon throughout the year.

+This project wasn't very difficult to make but much harder than a diorama in my opinion.
+It did give me a good insight as to how it can be difficult to create a finalized product for an audience.
+Since each platform would need a different release.

 ---